Alemi7523/Alemi7523.github.io/index.md

 Now talk to Valarie.

 ### Night 3 - Bittersweet Reunion

+We are in the Prestige room.
+Interact with the candelabra on the table from the upper side to find a note under it.
+Obey the note and interact with the bookshelf behind to find another note.
+We will follow its instructions immediately and open the hidden door.
+We will automatically reach the cell where Mom is.
+The choice here doesn’t matter.

+Now we are back controlling Emma, who again used her Zoroark as a double.
+Same team as when we controlled her before, but the level reset if they went up.
+Go south until you reach the Battleship for a scene.

+Now, we have to  sneak around until reaching Naved’s room, it is upstairs from the dinner hall.
+Be careful to not get caught by the guards or you will have to begin again.
+You will see a scene once you enter the room.

+Now, leave through the door in the right to trigger a scene.
+We finally know what has been happening to Aelita, Neved has been electrocuting her because of Keta.
+Emma rescues her and puts her back on her cell.

+Now, we have to go to the library, remember upper level of the Castle Courtyard, central door.
+You have to interact with the wide blue bookshelf on the left.
+Now, interact with the big central bookshelf.

+A girl we dealt with before Cici, will appear and threaten to rat to the Warden, so time to shut her mouth.

+**Optimist Cici (No Field)**
+• Story Mode: Graveler 34, Machoke 33, Tentacruel 34, Steelix 32.
+• Classic Mode: Graveler 37, Machoke 38, Tentacruel 37, Steelix 38.

+Aura Sphere to Graveler is a 1HKO.
+You don't have super effective for Tentacruel, and it is super effective for all Emma’s team.
+Thunder Wave first turn and hope to not be poisoned by Poison Jab.
+Now Air Slash, hopping Tentacruel will get paralyzed at some moment.
+For Steelix, if Togekiss is still alive Flamethrower if a 1HKO, if not, Try Magical Leaf of Meganium or resurrect Togekiss.
+Air Slash for Machamp, if it didn’t fall in one hit, it will fall in two.

+### Day 4 - Union

 **The guide is still work-in progress, so from here onwards, it isn't available yet, but the Karma files and some 13.5 new quests are available although may not be complete with all details.**